hi-swapx/docs/sdk/v3/guides/swaps/01-quoting.md

----
 id: quoting
 title: Getting a Quote
 ---

 ## Introduction

-This guide will cover how to get the current quotes for any token pair on the SwapX protocol.
-It is based on the [Quoting code example](https://github.com/SwapX/examples/tree/main/v3-sdk/quoting), found in the SwapX code examples [repository](https://github.com/SwapX/examples).
-To run this example, check out the examples's [README](https://github.com/SwapX/examples/blob/main/v3-sdk/quoting/README.md) and follow the setup instructions.

 :::info
 If you need a briefer on the SDK and to learn more about how these guides connect to the examples repository, please visit our [background](../01-background.md) page!